Indian retailers hobble online as e-commerce firms race ahead

 Instead, local online marketplaces have proliferated, backed by billions of dollars coming in primarily from abroad.
 Last month's $627 million investment by Japan's SoftBank Corp in Snapdeal illustrated a widening gap.
 The portal has also attracted funds from eBay Inc and Indian billionaire Ratan Tata.

-Flipkart.com raised $1 billion earlier this year, in a round of funding from Singapore sovereign wealth fund GIC [GIC.UL], along with existing investors Tiger Global Management LLC and South African media company Naspers Ltd.
+Flipkart.com raised $1 billion earlier this year, in a round of funding from Singapore sovereign wealth fund GIC, along with existing investors Tiger Global Management LLC and South African media company Naspers Ltd.

 That leaves traditional Indian retailers vulnerable, say industry advisers.
 Online marketplaces don't need to pay high commercial rents or build stores to serve India's 1.3 billion people, and they're soaking up outside investments and expertise from their international backers that can help them move faster to profit.